Data Protection Policy

 Accountability and Record-Keeping

-The Company’s directors shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other data protection-related policies, and with the GDPR and other applicable data protection legislation.
+The Company's directors shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company's other data protection-related policies, and with the UK GDPR, DPA 2018, and other applicable data protection legislation.

 The Company shall keep written internal records of all personal data collection, holding, and processing, which shall incorporate the following information: